alsugiharto/github_events_stream/README.md

 - You have a conda installed for environtment management: https://conda.io/projects/conda/en/latest/index.html
 - You have git installed
 - There is no limit in using the GitHub API requests (there is)
+- You have no python virtual environtment named github_event_streamer yet

 ## How to run the solution